 Badass: He can get a 100% link with Charizard.
 That should be self explanatory.

-Determinator: This is his special ability which increases critical hit rate and allows him to attack twice in one turn.
+Determinator: His special ability "Willpower", which increases critical hit rate and allows him to attack twice in one turn.

 Heroic Self-Deprecation: He thinks it's his fault for Shingen losing his nation to the player.
 Naturally, Shingen and Kunochi tell him otherwise.
 He also beats himself up when he fails other things like mining.